 Copy-and-pasting can also lead to errors that harm the patients in other ways.
 In one instance a physician recalls an incident where a copy-and-paste error led a note say the patient had a history of breast cancer rather than a family history of breast cancer.
 This led to significant “nightmar[ish]”complications with the patient’s insurance company threatening to drop her from coverage for unreported medical issues.
 The ordeal finally took months to resolve.

 Copy-and-pasting has also perpetuated false information.
 For example, in the case of one chemotherapy patient with a history of pulmonary embolism, a note by one physician stated that the patient should receive heparin.
 However, heparin was never administered, but the note was copy-pasted by other providers over the duration of the patient’s stay for diarrhea and dehydration under the assumption that the note had been carried out.
 The patient had to be readmitted with an embolism after the initial discharge.
 In another example, an infant was admitted to the ER with a fever and rash.
 The original physician marked TB exposure negative on the EMR which was copy-and-pasted in subsequent physician encounters despite recent travel to a TB endemic area.
 The infant was two weeks diagnosed with TB, suffering irreparable complications.

+Note Bloat

 In many instances, copy-and-paste also leads to note bloat.
 Notes are virally propagated as they get copy-and-pasted over and over again in a patients record even if they are no longer relevant or were wrong to begin with.
 This disorganized, superfluous mess may mask important concerns and waste provider and patient time as the physicians gets lost in the text searching for pertinent historical data.
 This is a particular concern in the elderly population, veterans, or immunocompromised who may be on a large list of medications and have accumulated many conditions and procedures.
 Note bloat then perpetuates structural violence on vulnerable populations.

+Billing

 Copy-and-paste also in many instances has created significant legal trouble for physicians.
 In one example from 2016, an orthopedic clinic was found guilty of violating the Civil Monetary Penalties Law by the Office of the Inspector General (OIG) of fraudulent billing after a physician billed for a prior physician’s services and copy-and-pasted the initial admitting history and physician examination without ever creating his own clinical notes.
 He was required to pay almost $50,000 in damages.
 In another instance, a Cardiology group was charged $423,000 by OIG for presenting cloned and fraudulent claims to Medicare and failing to generate distinct patient progress notes.

-Point 2
+Arguments In Favor of Copy-and-Paste